iPodLinux/iPodLinux-SVN/tools/ipodloader2/getLoader2Args/readme.txt

 Note: the following assumes that you have the improved "minix" shell installed and not only the simple "sash" shell.
 How to tell the difference?
-Well, if the code below leads just to syntax error messages, you got the wrong one instaled.
+Well, if the code below leads just to syntax error messages, you got the wrong one installed.
+See http://ipodlinux.org/Minix-sh for how to install the Minix shell.

 Change your /etc/rc file by removing the last line reading "podzilla" and add instead these lines: